PianoTexas International Festival & Academy

 Media Package

-Performers of the Amateurs Program have the option to purchase the PianoTexas Media Package.
+Performers of the Teachers Program have the option to purchase the PianoTexas Media Package.
 This is a collection of each participant’s recorded performances, master classes and photos.

 Cost